AntonVoropaiev/Bounty-Budget/terms/index.md

 ### 3.3 Accuracy limitations
 AI outputs may be incorrect, incomplete, outdated, or misleading.
 You agree not to use AI outputs for high-stakes decisions without independent verification.

+### 3.4 Acceptable use of AI features
+You agree not to use AI features to generate, request, or submit content that is unlawful, harmful, infringing, deceptive, or that violates the rights of others.
+We may restrict or disable AI access if we reasonably believe AI features are being abused, used unlawfully, or used in a way that creates security or safety risks.

 ---

 ## 4) Subscription terms (auto-renewing; managed by Apple)
-Bounty Budget uses subscriptions for access to the App.
+Bounty Budget uses subscriptions for access to certain App features and/or “Pro” functionality.

 ### 4.1 Free trial
-If offered, a free trial lasts **7 days** (unless otherwise shown in the App Store).
-Trial terms and availability may vary by region and may change.
+If offered, a free trial lasts **7 days** (unless otherwise shown in the App Store or purchase flow).
+Trial availability, duration, and eligibility may vary by region and may change.

 ### 4.2 Billing and renewal
 Subscriptions are processed by **Apple App Store**.
-Pricing and billing period (monthly/annual) are shown in the purchase flow.
+Pricing and billing period (monthly/annual) are shown in the purchase flow and may vary by region/currency.

-Unless you cancel at least 24 hours before the end of the current period, your subscription will **auto-renew**, and your account will be charged through Apple.
+Unless you cancel at least 24 hours before the end of the current period, your subscription will **auto-renew**, and your Apple ID account will be charged through Apple.

+If you start a free trial, **Apple may automatically convert it to a paid subscription** unless you cancel before the trial ends.

 ### 4.3 Managing and canceling
 You can manage or cancel your subscription in iOS:
 **Settings → Apple ID → Subscriptions**
-(Or via the App Store subscriptions page.)
+(or via the App Store subscriptions page).

+Deleting the App does not automatically cancel your subscription.

+### 4.4 Restoring purchases
+If you reinstall the App or switch devices, you can restore access using Apple’s restore mechanism (e.g., “Restore Purchases”) as available in the App.

-### 4.4 After trial / if you don’t subscribe
+### 4.5 After trial / if you don’t subscribe
-If you do not subscribe after the trial ends, access may be restricted.
+If you do not subscribe after the trial ends, access to subscription features may be restricted.
 Your data remains on your device, and you can subscribe later to restore access.

+### 4.6 Price changes and plan changes
+Apple may change prices, taxes, or billing terms, or require you to confirm acceptance of certain changes.
+We may modify subscription plans or features from time to time (for example, adding, removing, or changing features), but we will aim to present updated information in the App and/or App Store listing.

-### 4.5 Refunds
+### 4.7 Refunds
 Refund requests are handled by Apple under App Store policies.
 We do not provide refunds directly.

 ---